 (April 24, 2017; Distance: 12.7km;.
 Elevation Gain: 693m; Weather: overcast in morning, partly cloudy in afternoon)

 Mu Ridge is freaking scary.
 This is not the experience of previous parties, if you ask them, but for us it was a reach into the depth of one’s brave soul.
-This is due to the snow conditions – hard and frozen, no boot penetration, and to the fact that we were unable to really follow this undulating ridge.
-On multiple occasions we were forced down to traverse on its western slopes.
-I made a major mistake by not removing my skins for this traverse.
+This was due to the snow conditions – hard and frozen, no boot penetration, and to the fact that we were unable to really follow this undulating ridge.
+On multiple occasions we were forced to traverse its steep western slopes.
+I made a major mistake of not removing my skins for this traverse.
 Realizing that I would have better edge control without I was forced to remove them in a 45 degree slope.
-This took a lot of cursing, sweating and fear for loosing some critical piece of equipment.
-It was so bad that I needed Peter’s assistance and while tinkering with the skis we both had to peg our backpacks down to the slope with ice-axes, to prevent them from tumbling into oblivion.
-Stepping back into the stripped skis was almost as much fun, where Peter had to hold the ski to make sure it did not shoot down and out of sight forever.
+This took a lot of cursing and anxiety.
+The incline was so bad that I needed to peg my backpack down to the slope with an ice-axes to prevent it from tumbling into oblivion and was still sweating bricks that I would lose a critical piece of equipment.
+Stepping back into the stripped skis was almost as much fun, where Peter had to hold the ski for me to make sure it did not shoot down and out of sight forever.

 Obelia Peak and beyond, on the other hand, offered nothing but a fantastic run down a glacier and into the Manatee Creek drainage where we camped for the night.
 The views were stellar too.